 It is the responsibility of the pilot in command to ensure before flight that the aircraft is airworthy and prepared for flight (reference Sailplane Air Operations rules).

 Time.
-Always give yourself time to prepare you and your glider.
+Always give yourself time to prepare yourself and your glider.

 Fit to fly?
 Confirm you are fit to fly using the ‘I’m Safe’ mnemonic.
 There’s more detail here.
 If in doubt, stay on the ground.

 Current?
 Is your total experience and recent experience enough for the type of flying you are about to embark on?
 It’s worth have a look at the currency barometer here.